 - Over 30 colossal masterpieces depict the remarkable personalities behind the achievements of the Golden Age.
 You’ll also see some remarkable peeks into life of the time, including Rembrandt's The Anatomy Lesson of Dr Deijman

-- A unique partnership between three of Amsterdam’s biggest museums the Rijksmuseum, the Amsterdam Museum, and the Hermitage, where the exhibition is held till the end of 2017.
+- A unique partnership between three of Amsterdam’s biggest museums the Rijksmuseum, the Amsterdam Museum, and the Hermitage

 Over 30 immense portraits of the Golden Age adorn part of the Hermitage Amsterdam Museum.
 If you’re interested in getting to know the Dutch way, come and see where Abraham gets his mustard from!
 (Dutch expression, Weten waar Abraham de mosterd haalt, means to be informed and up-to-date).